coq/coq/doc/sphinx/proof-engine/tactics.rst

    This syntax is used for selecting which occurrences of :n:`@term` the induction has to be carried on.
-The :n:`in @goal_occurrences` clause is an occurrence clause whose syntax and behavior is described in :ref:`occurences sets <occurencessets>`.
+The :n:`in @goal_occurrences` clause is an occurrence clause whose syntax and behavior is described in :ref:`occurrences sets <occurrencessets>`.
 If variables or hypotheses not mentioning :n:`@term` in their type are listed in :n:`@goal_occurrences`, those are generalized as well in the statement to prove.